-Interviews with the Warden and Associate Warden/PCM indicated there have been no major modifications to the facility or upgrades to the video monitoring system or additional cameras in the past twelve (12) months.
-During the tour, the video surveillance system was observed at the Warden's desktop.
+An interview with the Warden and documentation indicated there have been no major modifications to the facility and upgrades to the video monitoring system with additional twenty-four (24) cameras to the facility in the past twelve (12) months.
+During the tour, the video surveillance system was observed at the Warden's desktop and master control.
 This will enhance their capabilities to assist in monitoring blind spots and the review of incidents.
 Additionally, this enables the staff to monitor inmates more efficiently throughout the physical plant of the facility.
 The administrative staff is continually evaluating the electronic surveillance system and video monitoring.